 How You Can Help #EndTheStigma of Mental Health Conditions

-The good news is that like the man with a broken leg, you can help end the stigma surrounding mental health.
-This key is beginning to educate yourself on the signs of mental illnesses and having open conversations with people in your life and encouraging anyone who needs it to get help.
+You can help end the stigma surrounding mental health.
+Start by educating yourself on the signs of mental illness and having open conversations.
 Actor Glenn Close put it simply: “What mental health needs is more sunlight, more candor, more unashamed conversation about illnesses that affect not only individuals but their families as well.”

 Silence is Never the Answer

-Mental health disorders are not one-size-fits-all, but there is one thing every single situation has in common: you need to talk openly about what’s going on.
-If you’re a friend, parent or sibling of someone you think is struggling with their mental health, an important first step is to have a conversation about what’s going on.
+You need to talk openly about what’s going on.
+If you’re a friend, parent or sibling of someone you think is struggling with their mental health, the first step is having a conversation.
 Not sure how to start?
-A simple “how are you feeling?” can be the opening someone needs.
-Reassure them a few times throughout the conversation that you’re there to help and not judge their feelings.
+Simply ask, “How are you feeling?”
+It can be the opening that person is waiting for.
+Continue to assure them that you’re there to help and not judge their feelings.

 Reach Out for Support

-If you think your loved one would benefit from seeing a professional, bring up the fact that people often can’t just get over things on their own and that talk therapy and possibly medication can help.
-Offer to help them find a therapist so they don’t feel like it’s all on their shoulders (a simple guide for finding a professional near you can be found here).
-The Michigan Department of Health and Human Services also offers a directory to community health services available across the state.
+If you think your loved one would benefit from seeing a professional, offer to help them find a therapist.
+This way they don’t feel like it’s all on their shoulders (a simple guide for finding a professional near you can be found here).
+The Michigan Department of Health and Human Services also has a directory to community services available across the state.

-Mental health is a journey, but these combined steps are the first moves toward ending the stigma around internal battles the people you love most may be facing.
-Looking for a community that is dedicated to promoting mental health awareness? #EndTheStigma is creating a safe online space to share comments, thoughts and resources for those looking to learn more.
+Mental health is a journey, but these combined steps are the first moves toward ending the stigma around these internal battles.
+Looking for a community that’s dedicated to promoting mental health awareness? #EndTheStigma is a safe online space to share comments, thoughts and resources for those looking to learn more.